pytorch/pytorch/CONTRIBUTING.md

 The rest of this section is about user-facing documentation.

 PyTorch uses [Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for formatting docstrings.
-Each line inside docstrings block must be limited to 80 characters so that it fits into Jupyter documentation popups.
+Each line inside a docstrings block must be limited to 80 characters so that it fits into Jupyter documentation popups.

 ### Building documentation